parmstro/rhis-builder-baremetal-init/README.md

 ***

 #### Helping out
 I know that most of you have experience with these things, but we also work with people with less experience.
-So, please bear with us if a lot of items that you know are spelled out.
+So, please bear with us if a lot of activities that you know well are spelled out.
 If you have any comments, tips, tricks or suggestions to add to the documentation or README.md file, PRs are greatly appreciated.
 Let's share the wealth!

 If you haven't been there yet, please visit [rhis-builder-provisioner](https://github.com/parmstro/rhis-builder-provisioner) first
+We are in the process of migrating this over to [rhis-provisioner-container](https://github.com/parmstro/rhis-provisioner-container), our containerized version of the provisioner.

-See rhis-builder-vault-SAMPLE repo for secrets definitions.
+See [rhis-builder-inventory](https://github.com/parmstro/rhis-builder-inventory) repo for all sample configurations and secrets definitions.

+With [rhis-provisioner-container](https://github.com/parmstro/rhis-provisioner-container) and [rhis-builder-inventory](https://github.com/parmstro/rhis-builder-inventory) it should be all you need to get going!

 ***

+Everyone has their own method to start building an environment.
+It really depends on your requirements.
+This repo is focused on building the ks.cfg files for baremetal systems.
+We take advantage of anaconda's capability to automate a system build when supplied a ks.cfg file on a drive labeled **OEMDRV**

 This repository provides multiple methods to initialize the first identity management node (idm.example.ca) and satellite (satellite.example.ca) node on baremetal with a minimal install of RHEL9.